 Vertical NAND String: Multiple memory cells connected in a vertical column make up a string.
 These strings are organized into blocks and pages.

-Wordline: Wordlines are horizontal lines connecting to the gate of the memory cells in each layer.
+Wordlines: Wordlines are horizontal lines connecting to the gates of the memory cells in each layer.
 Also, wordlines are shared across vertical layers for parallel operations.

 Bitline: Bitlines are connected vertically to the source/drain of the cells in the vertical strings.
 The bit line is responsible for allowing data reading and writing.